On a nonlinear Schr\"odinger-Bopp-Podolsky system in the zero mass case: functional framework and existence: Introduction

-A crucial step for the previous theorem is the following general lower bound for the Bopp-Podolsky energy. \begin{thm} Given $\alpha>1/2$, there exists a constant $C=C(a,\alpha)>0$ such that, for any measurable function $u:\R^3\to\R$ there holds
+\end{thm} In addition, the following embedding result holds. \begin{thm} The space $\E$ is continuously embedded into $L^\tau(\RT)$, for any $\tau\in [3,6]$. \end{thm} Moreover, denoting by $\E_r$ the subspace of radial functions in $\E$, we can say something more on the embedding properties. \begin{thm} The space $\E_r$ is continuously embedded into $L^\tau(\RT)$, for any $\tau\in (18/7,6]$.
+The embedding is compact for any $\tau\in (18/7,6)$. \end{thm} \begin{rem} Since $E_r\subset\mathcal{E}_r$, by \cite[Theorem 1.2]{R10}, the embedding we found is optimal. \end{rem} A crucial step for the previous theorem is the following general lower bound for the Bopp-Podolsky energy. \begin{thm} Given $\alpha>1/2$, there exists a constant $C=C(a,\alpha)>0$ such that, for any measurable function $u:\R^3\to\R$ there holds